 There are four major sources that the entrepreneur and startup can utilize to identify advisory board candidates.
 Most experienced CEOs will tell you to begin close by, with who you know.
 Your personal network and your company are a great place to start.

-Collectively, you have researched the internet and read the reports; you have identified clear gaps in the experiences of your team and areas where advisors would enhance your ability to execute.
-Both you and the team you lead are committed to obtaining advisors to fill these gaps and support the growth you envision.
-Your team has even taken the time to prepare an advisory board search package.
-The next step in you project plan is to recruit the advisor.
-But where might you find them?
+So you’ve considered establishing an advisory board for your startup.
+Collectively, you probably have researched, read reports, identified clear gaps in your team and now need advice for your business.
+Advisors can enhance your ability to execute in multiple areas.
+By now, both you and the team should be committed to obtaining advisors to support the growth you envision.
+Maybe the team has even prepared an advisory board search package.
+The next step, how do you find them?

 Personal Networks and Companies

-You potentially have similar if not even stronger relationships with your Management Team and Existing Advisory Board and Board Members.
-These relationships possess similar if not stronger levels of trust and confidence and the networks of these stakeholders may be larger than those of employees.
+You potentially have stronger relationships with your Management Team and Existing Board Members.
+These relationships possess similar levels of trust and confidence and the networks of these stakeholders may be larger than those of employees.

 Finally, your current Professional Advisors such as attorneys, bankers, accountants, consultants, insurance agents and wealth managers make strong sources of leads.
 They have strong connections throughout the community as they work with local business people daily.
-Leads and recommendations from advisors such as them are important as they already hold your trust.
+Leads and recommendations from these advisors are important as they already hold your trust.

 The Startup Community

-The existing startup community in your home town and region will include others who have or are currently addressing the same need.
-This includes Peer Startup CEOs, who may have previously identified great candidates they are not interested in because they don’t fill their need gaps or their company, and the Advisory Boards and Boards of Directors of these companies.
-Others from within the startup community who may be of help include Investors, such as angels, angel groups / networks / funds, VCs and Corporate VCs.
-Startup Accelerators and their related Events should also be option rich sources for leads.
+The existing startup community in your region will have others who have the same needs as yourself.
+This includes Peer Startup CEOs who may have previously identified great candidates and the Advisory Boards and Boards of Directors of these companies.
+Others within the startup community include Investors, such as angels, angel groups/ networks/funds, VCs and Corporate VCs.
+Finally, Startup Accelerators are a rich source of leads as they provide a diverse network.

 Trade Associations and Networking Organizations